-Our experts, having studied fragments of rockets and kamikaze drones, came to the unequivocal conclusion that they were made in Iran.
+Our specialists, having studied fragments of missiles and drones- "kamikaze", came to the unequivocal conclusion that they were produced in Iran.

 It is noted that such a conclusion was made after the discovery of components that no other country except Iran produces for rockets.
 What specific components are we talking about?
 It is stated that these are “gyroscopes providing a stable flight of a rocket and a kamikaze drone.”